 Biryani is loved around the world, transcending the boundaries of Asia.
 In this article, we will introduce its surprising roots and the variations that have emerged over time.

-TasteTune introduces various cuisines from around the world and provides music that matches those cuisines.
-It is available on YouTube and various subscription services such as Spotify, so please give it a listen.
+TasteTune introduces diverse cuisines from around the world and also provides music that expresses those dishes.
+Available on YouTube and various subscription services like Spotify, be sure to give it a listen.

 What is biryani?